WillOram/cyber-remediation/README.md

 ## Limit the attacker’s ability to achieve any objectives if access to the environment is reacquired

-### Esclate privileges
+### Escalate privileges
 - [ ] Remove administrator rights from standard users on workstations
 - [ ] Remediate vulnerabilities on workstation and server builds
 - [ ] Use a local admin password solution to set strong passwords for all local admin accounts on workstations and servers  - [ ] Audit and identify owners for all Active Directory accounts
-- [ ] Set strong passwords on all service accounts, domain administrator accounts and priviliged accounts
+- [ ] Set strong passwords on all service accounts, domain administrator accounts and privileged accounts
 - [ ] Prevent domain administrator accounts from logging into servers and workstations
 - [ ] Prevent standard user accounts from being able to log into servers
 - [ ] Enforce the use of dedicated for administration and not shared between users
-- [ ] Deploy privilged access management (PAM) tooling to enforce multi-factor authentication for the use of admin accounts
+- [ ] Deploy privileged access management (PAM) tooling to enforce multi-factor authentication for the use of admin accounts
 - [ ] Ensure that domain admin accounts are only used on hardened administration systems or within PAM session management
 - [ ] Limit the accounts in the local administrator groups of workstations and servers
 - [ ] Limit the accounts in the remote desktop groups of workstations and servers
-- [ ] Restrict how service accounts accounts are used
+- [ ] Restrict how service accounts are used
 - [ ] Implement Windows ATA / Azure ATP to detect and respond to advanced attacks on AD and its identities.

 ### Move laterally
 - [ ] Limit what workstations can access on the internal network
 - [ ] Detect anomalous use of user accounts for remote access
 - [ ] Detect anomalous use of administrator and service accounts
-- [ ] Patch vulnerabilities on endpoints, applications and appliances and segmenting systems that can not be patched;
+- [ ] Patch vulnerabilities on endpoints, applications and appliances and segmenting systems that cannot be patched;
 - [ ] Restrict access to high-risk networks with bastion hosts
 - [ ] Limit network access to systems and databases hosting critical applications